12 Days from Pretoria to Cape Town, the Garden Route and Kruger National Park return.

 Cape Town greets us on arrival with the sea and Table Mountain in the background.
-Much to see and much to do in and around Cape Town.
+Much to see and things to do in Cape Town.
 We have three nights in Cape Town.
-Let’s decide daily on outings and/or activities.
-Leisure and luxury accommodation await, three nights close to the city center on the Waterfront.
+Let’s decide daily on Cape Town tours.
+Leisure and luxury accommodation await, three nights close to the city centre on the Waterfront.

 Cape Town ranks third among the most populous urban areas in South Africa, after Johannesburg and Durban, and has roughly the same population as the Durban Metropolitan Area with about 4 million inhabitants.

 It is the provincial capital of the Western Cape.
 It is the legislative capital of the country with Parliament Down Town.
 The city is famous for its harbour, well-known landmarks such as Table Mountain and Cape Point.

 Cape Town was first developed by the Dutch East India Company to serve as a supply station for Dutch ships sailing from Europe to East Africa, India, and the Far East.
 Jan van Riebeeck arrived on 6 April 1652 and established the first permanent European settlement in South Africa.
 For many years, Cape Town was the largest city in South Africa until the discovery of gold resulting in Johannesburg coming about.
 Cape Town is still the economic hub of the Western Cape.
 The city was recently named “Best city in the World”.
 The day trips from Cape Town is fantastic!

 Mid-morning on day 4, we leave Cape Town and make our way past Franschhoek to Knysna.